codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/content/migration-roadmap.md

 Ideally, you should identify one representative from each department to serve as the deparment's designated writer and attend the content workshops.
 Your writers should have subject matter expertise in the content, some familiarity with (or interest in learning) technology, and an interest in professional development opportunities.

-For some departments, it may make sense your city's public information officers can maintain their content.
+Having writers from the departments of your website's most heavily trafficked pages is essential.
+However, for some departments, it may make sense your city's public information officers can maintain their content.
+This may include departments with low-traffic (or few) pages, or departments ill-equipped to have a designated writer (i.e. the Fire Department).

 For new content writers, we suggest checking out: